 - hold a PhD or are of equivalent standing in your profession

-- hold a permanent post in either a UK university, UK not-for-profit research organisation or UK industry.
+- hold a post in either a UK university, a not-for-profit research organisation or UK industry, which is either a permanent or fixed-term position with an end date after the expected end of the Short Industry Fellowship

 We encourage applications involving small companies and/or early stage companies provided they have a well-established research team and facilities.
 Self-employed consultants are not eligible to apply as the industrial partner.